front-end-intermediate/DOM-Scripting/readme.md

 ### Converting `xhr.responseText` from a string to an object

-The JSON response you get back is sent as a string and, to work with the data, we need to convert it back into an object.
+The JSON response you get back is sent as a string but, in order to work with the data, we need to convert it back into an object.
 You do this with the `JSON.parse()` method.

 ```js
 // Convert data string to an object